mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 {% endhighlight %}

 `stm32746g_discovery.h` is provided by STM32Cube.
-`lcd.h` is implemented by me on top of STM32 LCD library to plot the graph.
+`lcd.h` is implemented by me on top of the STM32 LCD library to plot the graph.
 `sine_model.h` is downloaded from Google Colab.
 `all_ops_resolver.h` will bring all the operations that TensorFlow Lite uses.
-`micro_error_reporter.h` is the equivalent of printf on serial.
+`micro_error_reporter.h` is the equivalent of `printf` on serial.
 It is helpful for debugging and error reporting.
 `micro_interpreter.h` interpreter runs the inference engine.
 `schema_generated.h` defines the structure of TFLite FlatBuffer data, used to translate our `sine_model`.